cassiozen/useStateMachine/README.md

 **Send events**

-`send` takes a transition name as argument.
-If the transition exists and is allowed (see guard), it will change the state machine state and execute effects.
+`send` takes a event as argument.
+If a transition exists for this event and is allowed (see guard), it will change the state machine state and execute effects.

 ## State Machine configuration